 - Preparation of the application forms

-- Assisting and advice in preparation of the Financial Forecasts
+- Assisting and advise in preparation of the Financial Forecasts

 - Testing of the Company’s front-back end in terms of compliance